ameeraadam/Data-Engineer-Tech-Challenge-TAP/README.md

 ## Section 3: System Design

 You are given the role of the `Tech Lead` of a project for a company whose main business is in processing sensor data and ground surveys.
-This project aims to redesign and shift its existing on-premise infrastructure onto the cloud.
+This project aims to redesign and shift all of its existing on-premise infrastructure onto the cloud.
 Prepare a presentation to your technical project team on how you plan to design the data infrastructure on the cloud provider of your choice.

 The company receives data from multiple sources.
 There are 2 data sources of data:

 1. Sensor data from external sites deliver data to the company via the use of data streams.
-The stream application are hosted by the company. *For convenience of this assessment, assume there are only 1-2 sensor sites pushing data to Kafka consumer(s) in the application.*
+The stream application is hosted by the company. *Assume there are only 1-2 sensor sites pushing data to Kafka consumer(s) in the application.*

 2. There are surveyors tasked to manually upload survey data on a regular basis.
 They would upload data to the system